Gavin Lambert: Personal life

 Lambert was educated at Cheltenham College and Magdalen College, Oxford, where one of his professors was C. S. Lewis.
 At Oxford, he befriended Penelope Houston and filmmakers Karel Reisz and Lindsay Anderson, and they founded a short-lived but influential journal, Sequence, which was originally edited by Houston.
 The magazine, which lasted for only 15 issues, moved to London after the fifth issue, and Lambert and Anderson took over as co-editors.
 Lambert eventually left Oxford without obtaining a degree.
 From 1949 to 1956 he edited the journal Sight and Sound, again with Anderson as a regular contributor.
 At about the same time Lambert was deeply involved in Britain's Free Cinema movement which called for more social realism in contemporary movies.
 He also wrote film criticism for The Sunday Times and The Guardian.
 In late 1955, he moved to Hollywood, California, to work as a personal assistant to director Nicholas Ray and worked on the script (uncredited) for Ray's Bigger Than Life (1956).
 Later, he co-wrote the screenplay for Ray's film Bitter Victory (1957).
 According to the critic David Robinson, Lambert was Ray's lover for a time.

-Gavin Lambert became an American citizen in 1964.
+Lambert became an American citizen in 1964.
 From 1974 to 1989, he chiefly stayed in Tangier, where he was a close friend of the writer and composer Paul Bowles.
 He spent the final years of his life in Los Angeles, where he died of pulmonary fibrosis on 17 July 2005.
 He left behind a brother, niece and nephew, and named Mart Crowley executor of his estate.

-Gavin's father's half-sister was Ivy Claudine Godber aka Claudine West (1890-1943), a screenwriter who won an Oscar for her joint writing of the script of Mrs. Miniver in 1942.
+Gavin's father's half-sister was Ivy Claudine Godber aka Claudine West (1890–1943), a screenwriter who won an Oscar for her joint writing of the script of Mrs. Miniver in 1942.

 His papers are currently housed at the Howard Gotlieb Archival Research Center at Boston University.